The La Niña effect: How to prepare for the storm

 The impact and frequency of these weather events aren’t predictable,” says Gow.

 “You can’t rely on what’s happened in the past.
 A single major weather event every 100 years is no longer a given.
 Thanks to climate change, weather is becoming more extreme and unpredictable.
-The latest bushfires are an example.”
+The black summer bushfires are an example.”

 It’s no longer safe to make decisions on the basis that an extraordinary event is unlikely to happen, Gow said.